rahul-jha-official/Data-Structures-Algorithms/array/README.md

   - Best Case: O(n log n), When the array is already sorted or nearly sorted.
   - Average Case: O(n log n), When the array is randomly ordered.
   - Worst Case: O(n log n), When the array is sorted in reverse order.
-- Auxiliary Space: O(n), Additional space is required for the temporary array used during merging.
+- Auxiliary Space: O(1), Additional space is required for the temporary array used during merging.

 ```cs
 public class MergeSort<T> where T: IComparable<T>